Some losses are visible.

 More products

-Fee and Application
+Application

-To join this journey, you apply.
+To join this journey, you are invited to apply.

 If you are admitted, you will receive a confirmation email within a week after submitting your application.
 To be officially registered as a participant, you must pay the enrollment fee.